csinva/csinva.github.io/_notes/cs/algo.md

 # max-flow

 - A list of pipes is given, with different flow-capacities.
-These
+These pipes are connected at their endpoints.
+What is the maximum amount of water that you can route from a given starting point to a given ending point?

 # sorting
 - you can assume w.l.o.g. all input numbers are unique